vinterskogen/laravel-multidomain-app-example/readme.md

-    - Extend request facade by adding a `site` method, which returns the value of the requested domain, extracting it from the Route parameters, where it was stored while matching the `host` header from the income request against the `domain` attribute (which includes previously defined named patterns) of the groups of routes.
+    - Extend request facade by adding a `site` method, which returns the value of the requested domain, extracting it from the Route parameters, where it was stored while matching the `host` header from the income request against the `domain` attribute of the groups of routes (which includes `domain` pattern, that we had previously defined).

-- Add a new middleware:
+- Add a new custom middleware:
     - Add a `CheckDomainIsAllowed` middleware class to determinate is the requested domain in list of allowed domains (otherwise abort request with HTTP 400 error response) and apply it to the route groups for sites and site admin panels.
+Note: in real life list of allowed domains should be stored in database, of course.

 - Controllers changes:
     - Remove a `app/Http/Controllers/Controller.php` file
-    - Add 3 folders (by web-interface type) into `app/Http/Controllers` folder
+    - Add 3 folders (by web-interface type) into `app/Http/Controllers` folder:
+        - `Site`
+        - `Admin`
+        - `MasterAdmin
-    - Add a base controller in each of 3 folders (`MasterAdmin`, `Admin`, `Site`) and a HomeController
+    - Add a base Controller and a HomeController in each of these 3 folders

 ## Conclusion

 Just run `phpunit`.

-All the 3 cases are described and checked with feature (BDD) tests, palced in `tests/Feature` folder.
+There are 3 test classes (for site, site-admin panel and master-admin panel), in `tests/Feature` folder with functional tests, that describes and checks the desired behavior of this application.
 Feel free to explore them.